AgentTroll/blog/2019-08-09-lessons-learned-debugging-part-8.md

         };
 ```

+The extensibility of this system is a valuable feature
+because it means that one doesn't need to go through the
+trouble of storing the `Player` object itself in order to
+perform protection checks which depend on the fact that
+the something performing some modification action is a
+player.
+It could be a boss entity or a minion entity as
+demonstrated by the above snippet.

 However, for the sake of completeness, let's assume for a
 moment that you have a really bad skyblock plugin, or a
 really bad protection plugin that doesn't handle